 Beliefs within Our Faith

 Unitarian Universalism is a liberal religion that encompasses many faith traditions.
-Unitarian Universalists include people who identify as Christians, Jews, Buddhists, Hindus, Pagans, Atheists, Agnostics, Humanists, and others.
+Unitarian Universalists include people who identify as Christians, Jews, Buddhists, Hindus, Muslims, Pagans, Atheists, Agnostics, Humanists, and others.
 As there is no official Unitarian Universalist creed, Unitarian Universalists are free to search for truth on many paths.
 Although we uphold shared principles, individual Unitarian Universalists have varied beliefs about everything from scripture to rituals to God.